 Tip 2 – what do chickens eat?
 Everything.

 Frankly, there is only one thing that chickens don’t eat.
 That’s chicken food.
 Everything else you put out for them will be devoured.
 Chickens are the piranha fish of the bird community, and will attack anything that looks vaguely edible with a frightening enthusiasm.
 If you want them to eat their chicken food then don’t put anything else out for them until later.
-And even then, they’ll probably hold off on the stuff that’s good for them, and give you a bit of a look.
+And even then, they’ll probably hold off from eating the stuff that’s good for them, and give you a bit of a look.
 It’s a game of wills.

 Tip 3 – no really, what do chickens eat?

 Thinking about it, my chickens don’t like red peppers, mushrooms or carrots.
-And it goes without saying that you should perhaps not feed them chicken.
+And it goes without saying that you should not feed them chicken.
 They love left-over Chinese takeaway, sweetcorn and spaghetti.
 Watching chickens eat spaghetti is one of the great pleasures in life.

 Tip 4 – get cheap straw.